 With So Much Attention on Customer Acquisition, Why Isn’t There More Focus on Keeping and Delighting Your Current Customers with Exceptional Customer Service?

 In the wake of the horrifying customer service blunder where a passenger was dragged off a United Airlines flight for refusing to give-up his seat, let’s take a closer look at this customer service thing.
 First, the incident, although tragic and disgusting, is not unique.
 It was just an incident that was captured on someone’s phone, posted on social media, and went viral.
 As it relates to customer service in general, other poor customer service experiences are not as severe, but we all hate sitting on hold for 20 minutes in the telephone or navigating through five initial options on an answering service, just to find that the menu is three-layers deep, and then you get put on hold after making your selections.
+Luckily we are now in an age in which the customer service platform exists to to help improve our customer service.
+Using these we can not only record and keep track of the customer experience and journey but also find ways to improve and develop on it.
 In a recent article that I wrote for Inc. Magazine, “How to Nail the Most Important Job in Your Company”, I cover 11 key things that companies need to do to retain customers through better servicing of key customers, even in times of difficulty or adversity.
 However, let’s look at this urgent issues for businesses a little more deeply.

 Are We Measuring All The Right Things?